aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 How To Run Data Quality Rules Check Of atlas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Running Data Quality Check
-To run a data quality check using our tool, follow these steps:

-Prepare your data: You will need to provide a csv file with your data for the tool to analyze.
-The csv file should contain a header row with the names of the columns and data in the subsequent rows.
-Make sure that your data is clean and consistent to get accurate results.
+1.Create a csv file with example data that you want to check and provide its path in the get_data_csv() function in run_quality_rules.py.

-Define your quality rules: You will need to specify the rules you want the tool to apply to your data.
-These rules can include checks for missing values, outliers, invalid data types, or any other quality issues that are important for your use case.
+2.Specify the rules you want to apply to your data in quality_rules.py file.

-Run the quality check: Use our tool to apply the quality rules to your data and generate a quality score report.
-To do this, follow these steps:

-a.
-Download or clone the tool from our GitHub repository.

-b.
-Open the run_quality_rules.py file in your preferred text editor.

-c.
-Fill in the path to your data csv file in the get_data_csv() function.
-This function is located on line 63 of the run_quality_rules.py file.

-d.
-Modify the quality rules as needed.
-The rules are defined in the apply_rules() function in the quality_rules.py file.
-You can add or remove rules or modify the existing ones to fit your needs.

-e.
-Run the tool by calling the asyncio.run(atlas_dataset_quality.run()) function in the run_quality_rules.py file.
-This will execute the quality check and generate a csv file with the quality score report.
+3.Run the asyncio.run(atlas_dataset_quality.run()) in debug mode to apply the rules and get the quality score of your data as output.

-Analyze the results: Once the quality check is complete, you can analyze the results in the output csv file.
-The file will contain information on the quality of each attribute in your data, including any issues that were detected by the quality rules.